Liam-McAuliffe/breath-of-gaia/README.md

-# Breath of Gaia
+# MyHomeImpact

-Breath of Gaia is a React-based web application that lets users discover their home’s environmental impact.
+MyHomeImpact is a React-based web application that lets users discover their home’s environmental impact.
 By entering their address and ZIP code, users can receive an estimate of their monthly electricity usage, the associated carbon emissions from that usage, and local air quality data—all presented with engaging visuals and a modern, eco-friendly design.

 ## Table of Contents